mdhasanshaikh/post-crash-help/README.md

 ### MongoDB URI

-In order to run the application, you will need to put the mongoDB URI's in the default.json file which is present inside of config directory.
+In order to run the application, you will need to put the mongoDB URI's in the default.json file which is present in the config directory.

 ```
 "hostedMongoURI": "mongoDBAtlas",